gilpanal/beatbytebot_api/README.md

 >	      "hash": "hash_code"
 >     }
 - File data: choose a valid audio file from your browser.

-Open the Developer Console Tools from your browser
+Open the Developer Console Tools from your browser to check the response

 ## More info: